DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos

-To address these limitations, we present \textbf{DynFOA}, a geometry- and material-aware FOA generation framework for 360-degree videos.
-Our method explicitly reconstructs the scene’s 3D geometry from monocular 360-degree video using a pipeline consisting of sound source detection, dense depth estimation, semantic segmentation, and 3D Gaussian Splatting (3DGS) reconstruction.
-The resulting geometry is augmented with per-surface material properties to derive acoustic descriptors, including occlusion masks, reflection paths, and frequency-dependent reverberation times.
-These descriptors serve as conditioning signals for a diffusion-based FOA generator, enabling audio rendering that responds dynamically to both the spatial structure of the scene and the listener’s head orientation.
-By conditioning the denoising process on real scene geometry, DynFOA produces physically consistent spatial audio that preserves directionality, distance cues, and environmental characters.
-Our evaluations demonstrate that DynFOA not only achieves superior spatial accuracy, acoustic fidelity, and distribution matching compared to existing methods, but also provides a more engaging user experience.
+To address these limitations, we propose \textbf{DynFOA}, a FOA generation framework (Figure \ref{fig:teaser}) that leverages the geometric and material information extracted from 360-degree videos.
+Our method explicitly reconstructs the scene’s 3D geometry from 360-degree video using a pipeline consisting of sound source detection, dense depth estimation, semantic segmentation, and 3D Gaussian Splatting (3DGS) \cite{kerbl20233d} reconstruction.
+The resulting geometry is augmented with per-surface material properties to derive acoustic features, including occlusion masks, reflection paths, and frequency-dependent reverberation times.
+These features serve as visual signals for a conditional diffusion-based FOA generator \cite{kushwaha2025diff}, enabling spatial audio rendering that responds dynamically to both the spatial structure of the scene and the listener’s head orientation.
+By conditioning the denoising process on real scene geometry, DynFOA produces more physically plausible spatial audio that preserves directionality, distance cues, and environmental characters.
+To bridge the gap in the FOA generation task based on reconstruction, we further construct the \textbf{M2G-360} dataset, which contains 600 clips involving real-world 360-degree videos.
+We perform detailed three subsets classification: MoveSources, Multi-Source, and Geometry to verify the model's robustness under various complex environments.

-Our key contributions are summarized as follows: \begin{itemize} \item \textbf{Visual-Acoustic Scene Reconstruction}: We introduce a visual processing pipeline that reconstructs scene geometry and materials from 360-degree video, enabling physically grounded modeling of occlusion, reflections, and reverberation effects in spatial audio rendering. \item \textbf{Conditional Diffusion for FOA Generation}: We design a conditional diffusion model operating in the latent FOA domain, where denoising steps are guided by geometry- and material-aware acoustic descriptors, allowing spatial audio to adapt naturally to listener orientation and viewpoint changes. \item \textbf{Special Datasets}: We create a comprehensive dataset Dyn360 for complex acoustic scenes with occlusion, reflections, and reverberation, which contains 600 video scenes and three sub-datasets of their content in Sec. \ref{datasets}. \item \textbf{Comprehensive Evaluation}: We establish an extensive evaluation framework specifically targeting Dyn360 as a comprehensive benchmark, and experiments demonstrated that our DynFOA achieved state-of-the-art performance in both quantitative and qualitative analysis. \end{itemize}